MurphyPone/murphypone.github.io/src/content/information-theory.md

 - **Source-Channel Separation Theorem**: Treating the problems of data compression and error correction separately, rather than seeking a jointly optimal source/channel coding solution, is asymptotically optimal in block sizes

-- Because of redundancy introduced by the channel coder, there must bee more symbols at the output of the coder than at the input.
+- Because of redundancy introduced by the channel coder, there must be more symbols at the output of the coder than at the input.
 A channel coder operates by accepting a block of $k$ input symbols and outputting a block of $n > k$ symbols.
 - The **Rate** of a channel coder is $R = k/n < 1$
 - **Channel Coding Theorem**: Provided that the rate $R$ of transmission is less than the channel capacity $C$, there exists a code such that the probability of error can be made arbitrarily small